Eleonora Archaia: Political career

 In August 2017, Archaia announced that she would run for the Kutaisi City Council seat in the 2017 local election, as a candidate of the ruling Georgian Dream party in the Kakhianouri electoral district.
 She won her seat in the general election, with 49.9% of the vote.
 Shortly after the election, she was assigned to the Property Management, Economy and Urban Management Commission and Committee on Legal Affairs.
 The same year she was elected as a Deputy Chairman of the Georgian Dream Caucus.

-On October 30, 2018, it was reported by the media that as a result of pressure from local authorities, an independent media agency Imereti News was closed down.
-The founder of the agency was the son of Eleonora Archaia.
-He stated that because of direct and indirect threats made against him and his family by Kutaisi Deputy Mayor and Deputy Governor of Imereti, he was forced to temporarily suspend operations of Imereti News Agency.
+On October 30, 2018, it was reported by the media that, due to pressure from local authorities, the independent media agency Imereti News was shut down.
+The agency's founder, who was the son of Eleonora Archaia, stated that he was forced to temporarily suspend the operations of Imereti News Agency because of direct and indirect threats made against him and his family by the Kutaisi Deputy Mayor and Deputy Governor of Imereti.

+In May 2019, Eleonora Archaia publicly apologised for a controversial statement made by her fellow party member Nana Kostava.
+Kostava faced criticism after sharing a video of a girl whose underage sister had recently died in a tragic accident, accompanied by an insensitive comment.
+Archaia expressed condolences to the family of the deceased teenager and condemned the statement, emphasising that such remarks are unacceptable and opposed by any rational person.
+She took responsibility on behalf of her party and addressed the public to clarify her stance on the matter.

 On February 18, 2021, Giorgi Gakharia resigned as Prime Minister, left the ruling Georgian Dream, and founded a new party in May.
 In August of the same year, Archaia announced via a Facebook post, that she had left the Georgian Dream and joined Gakharia's newly formed party.
 In September, Gakharia was nominated Kutaisi mayoral candidate and Party-list of City council members.
 Archaia was named as a lead candidate for City Assembly.
-After the 2021 local election, the For Georgia party got 6.71% of the vote and became the third biggest party in the Kutaisi City Assembly.
+After the 2021 local election, the For Georgia party got 6.71% of the votes and became the third biggest party in the Kutaisi City Assembly.
 Archaia was elected for the second time.

-The day after the election Archaia's car was damaged. window glass was shattered, although her bag and mobile phone were not stolen.
+The day after the election Archaia's car was damaged.
+Window glass was shattered, although her bag and mobile phone were not stolen.
 She stated that the incident was related to her political activities as she left the ruling party.
 Nobody has been detained and the case is not closed.